 Types of voter fraud include intimidation, vote buying, misinformation, misleading / confusing ballot papers, ballot stuffing, incorrect recording of votes, misuses of proxy votes, destruction / invalidation of ballots, and tampering with electronic voting machines.

 Learn more about the different types of Voter Fraud.

 With all the talk from Republicans about how big of a problem voter fraud is for the country and all the talk from the left saying it isn’t an issue, the facts tend to get lost in the confusion.

 The truth is that voter fraud does exist.
-Not just in America, but in just about every election since the beginning of time (this is a logical assumption and not a fact to be fair).
+Not just in America, but in just about every election since the beginning of time (to be fair, this is a logical assumption and not a fact).
 Make no mistake, neither the left or right (radicals excluded) think we don’t need to protect our democracy from voter fraud, they just have very different opinions on how this should be done.

 What are the Politicians Doing to Prevent Voter Fraud?

 America already has many forms of voter fraud prevention.
 These include secret ballots, transparency, statistical indicators, prosecution and voting machine integrity.
 Voter ID laws are a form of protection enacted to prevent in-person voter fraud.

 Now that you have the breakdown on voter fraud facts and voter fraud statistics, it’s time to find out the real truth on Voter Fraud and Electoral Fraud.
 Check out the fraud laws, facts and statistics, and get educated for upcoming elections.